glacials/twos.dev/src/cold/apple.md

    "A screenshot of a shortcut on iOS"
 }}

-As one example, I like to write in an app called iA Writer.
-I use Shortcuts to automatically commit and push my writing to this website daily.
-Because iA Writer stores files in iCloud, and another app called Working Copy can interact with Git repositories, Shortcuts lets me glue them together:
+As one example, when I wrote in the iA Writer mobile app I would use Shortcuts to automatically commit and push my writing to twos.dev daily.
+Because iA Writer stores files in iCloud, and another iOS app called Working Copy can interact with Git repositories, Shortcuts lets me glue them together:

 1. (Working Copy) Pull from `twos.dev` remote